hanbim520/loli_profiler/docs/MCP_HEAP_EXPLORER.md

 ## Overview

-The MCP (Model Context Protocol) Heap Explorer provides an interactive way to analyze LoliProfiler heap data files using Claude Code.
-It supports two file formats:
+The MCP (Model Context Protocol) Heap Explorer provides an interactive way to analyze LoliProfiler heap data files using an LLM CLI (CodeBuddy or Claude Code).
+It supports three file formats:

+- **`.loli` files** — raw LoliProfiler capture files, auto-converted by the MCP server
-- **Diff files** from `LoliProfilerCLI --compare` — two-profile comparison showing memory growth/shrinkage
+- **`.txt` snapshot files** from `LoliProfilerCLI --dump` — single-profile export showing absolute memory distribution
-- **Snapshot files** from `LoliProfilerCLI --dump` — single-profile export showing absolute memory distribution
+- **`.txt` diff files** from `LoliProfilerCLI --compare` — two-profile comparison showing memory growth/shrinkage

-Instead of dumping the entire file content (often 12MB+ for diffs, or 100MB+ for snapshots) into a single prompt, it loads the data into an in-memory tree and exposes query tools that Claude can call interactively.
+Instead of dumping the entire file content (often 12MB+ for diffs, or 100MB+ for snapshots) into a single prompt, it loads the data into an in-memory tree and exposes query tools that the LLM can call interactively.

 ![](images/heap_callstack_mcp.png)